VLM-SFD: VLM-Assisted Siamese Flow Diffusion Framework for Dual-Arm Cooperative Manipulation: Related Work

 \subsection{Dual-Arm Cooperative Manipulation}

 Dual-arm cooperative manipulation involves two robotic arms working together through synchronized planning and task-space coordination for effective object manipulation.
 Previous work in this area has explored methods~\cite{jiao2022adaptive, zhao2023learning, yu2023coarse} from low-level control to high-level task execution.
 One major research direction focuses on the optimization of control strategies, including dynamical system modeling~\cite{ren2024enabling}, hybrid control approaches~\cite{jiao2022adaptive, ren2017adaptive}, and adaptive force interaction~\cite{lu2018fuzzy}.
 These methods enable precise force modulation and trajectory execution, making them particularly relevant for high-precision tasks such as robot-assisted surgery~\cite{wu2019coordinated}, cloth manipulation~\cite{liu2024rdt}, and assembly~\cite{wang2024dexcap}.
 While computer vision has advanced significantly in robotics, another emerging direction is vision-based learning, particularly through reinforcement learning and imitation learning, which making robots more intelligent and adaptable to complex tasks and environments~\cite{soori2023artificial}.
 Methods like DexCap~\cite{wang2024dexcap} and ALOHA~\cite{zhao2023learning} leverage teleoperation for efficient data collection of bimanual skills, while RDT-1B~\cite{liu2024rdt} and Bi-DexHands~\cite{chen2023bi} employ large-scale bimanual training datasets to improve dexterity across diverse scenarios.
 Although these methods offer improved scene adaptability and skill transfer, they often rely on extensive data collection to generalize effectively.
-Recently various motion planning frameworks have been developed for high-level task execution in dual-arm cooperative manipulation.
+In addition to learning-based approaches, traditional control methods like sparse kinematic control~\cite{tarbouriech2018dual} and IBVS~\cite{ibvs} have been explored for dual-arm cooperation.
+Sparse kinematic control minimizes the number of actuated joints for efficient coordination, while IBVS integrates visual feedback to adjust manipulator poses, reducing synchronization errors.
+However, these methods are often task-specific and struggle to generalize across diverse scenarios.
+Recently, various motion planning frameworks have been developed for high-level task execution in dual-arm cooperative manipulation.
 Yu et al.~\cite{yu2023coarse} and Sun et al.~\cite{sun2022motion} both explored hierarchical motion planning to handle complex tasks with dynamic obstacle avoidance.
-While these methods improve adaptability and trajectory smoothness, they still struggle to generalize to unstructured environments and diverse tasks.
+While these methods improve adaptability and smoothness, they still struggle to generalize to unstructured environments and diverse tasks.